craigbuckler/theanimalsays2025/src/content/02_kits/01_the-animal-says-art-box.md

 ---
-title: The Animal Says... art box
+title: 'The Animal Says...' art box
 menu: false
-description: An art box using the characters found in The Animal Says... book by Debra Wellington.
+description: An art box using the characters found in 'The Animal Says...' book by Debra Wellington.
-priority: 0.9
+priority: 1.0
+hero: art-box-01.avif
+heroAlt: 'The Animal Says...' art box
 ---

 This thoughtfully curated art box is packed with a variety of animal themed activities, designed to engage young minds and let their creativity run WILD!